PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.16
+---
+- improved detection of Quake Live directory when it's installed outside the standard steam folder.
+  (Only works when extraQL is started from the workshop item folder.)

 Version 2.15
 ---
 - improved forwarding focus to an already running QL window when re-starting extraQL with enabled option to auto-start QL